 It is also true, however, that these rules contain some simple guidelines that can transform your meetings.
 We describe them here.
 A client recently told us that applying these guidelines had cut an average of 90 minutes from their board meetings.

 We encourage every civic body, board of directors, council or commission to adopt Robert’s Rules of Order and learn the essentials of how it functions.
-We offer those essentials in our book, Mastering Council Meetings, and our distance learning course, Making Sense of Motions.
+We offer those essentials in our book, Mastering Council Meetings.

 We write about these essentials in our newsletter and blog entries.
 Our materials also describe other information that you need to know, such as who can make a motion and how abstaining may change a vote.